nocturne-xyz/monorepo/packages/site/README.md

 - Currency Symbol: GO

 Additionally, make sure to go to Settings -> Advanced and click "Reset account."
 This will reset the nonce for the selected network back to zero.

+### (Apple Silicon Only) Local Graph Node Setup

+The default graph node container is only compiled for x86, which is far less efficient and OOMs pretty easily due to emulation overhead when running it on apple silicon.
+To get around this, re-build the container and force docker to use that version by running `packages/e2e-tests/rebuild_graph_m1.sh`